MedRecChain/MedRecChain/README.md

 ## About The Project

 MedRecChain is a decentralized solution for Electronic Medical Records sharing systems (EMR).
 It utilizes the Ethereum network and IPFS technology to provide a secure and transparent platform for managing and sharing medical records.

-Why Choose MedRecChain:

-- The entire system of MedRecChain is based on blockchain technology.
-Hence it is practically un hackable
-- There is no actual person behind the organization.
-It is a smart contract, making it transparent to the public
-- All the media is stored on InterPlanetary File System (IPFS) network.
-Making it completely safe and private.

 ## Dependencies

 To run MedRecChain, you need the following dependencies: